 Have you been looking for a good reason to update your Mac’s operating system?
 Well, if you don’t update it… you won’t be protected from this nasty MacOS virus.

-According to Malwarebytes, a cyber security firm, some Apple computers have been recently affected by a vicious malware.
+According to Malwarebytes, a cyber security firm, some Apple computers have been recently affected by vicious malware.
 This new virus crashes iTunes, freezes your computer, and even dupes you into calling a bogus tech support number.
 This malicious program is reportedly acquired when you navigate to a certain website through a link in a fake email.

-If you’re running Safari on MacOS, you may well be vulnerable to this viral threat.
+If you’re running Safari on macOS, you may well be vulnerable to this viral threat.
 Accidentally click on an infected link on the Safari browser (or your email) and you’ll be redirected to a website that loads malicious codes right onto your computer.
 What it does after infecting your computer can scare the daylights out of any Apple PC user.

 Have you already updated your Mac’s operating system to MacOS Sierra 10.12.2?
 In that case, you’re better protected from this tech support scam.
 Malwarebytes reports that Mac users running a fully up-to-date OS don’t seem to be affected by the Mail app DoS.